 Her work has been reviewed in the German publication GalleryTalk for her 2020 NFT Project and for End demo at Epoch Gallery.

-Goehring is a recent recipient of Art on the Outside Public Sculpture for The City of West Hollywood and will be installing her piece titled LightWave, a 60” x 72” kinetic work inspired by the California Light and Space Movement, in the near future.
+Goehring is a recent recipient of Art on the Outside Public Sculpture for The City of West Hollywood and her piece titled LightWave, a 60” x 72” kinetic work inspired by the California Light and Space Movement is now on view at the Hollywood ARC until June 2025.

 Her work has been reviewed in the German publication GalleryTalk for her 2020 NFT Project and for End demo at Epoch Gallery.

-Goehring is a recent recipient of Art on the Outside Public Sculpture for The City of West Hollywood and will be installing her piece titled LightWave, a 60” x 72” kinetic work inspired by the California Light and Space Movement, in the near future.
+Goehring is a recent recipient of Art on the Outside Public Sculpture for The City of West Hollywood and her piece titled LightWave, a 60” x 72” kinetic work inspired by the California Light and Space Movement is now on view at the Hollywood ARC until June 2025.

 EPOCH / END DEMO EXPERIMENTAL GALLERY